• Features

 Digital Teaching: Talking in Class?
 Yes, Please!

-The Anatomy of Fascism, by Robert Paxton (2004)
+Review of The Anatomy of Fascism (2004), by Robert Paxton

 Benito Mussolini in 1917, as a soldier in World War I. In 1914, Mussolini founded the Fasci d'Azione Rivoluzionaria that he led.
 Via Wikipedia

 German fascists created a structure parallel to the state apparatus, while the Italians relied mostly on the existing bureaucracy.
-The problem that both faced was their radical party members, who did not want the reestablishment of the old authoritarian regimes, but a “permanent revolution” that would succeed in maintaining radicalization in the fascist regimes.
-However, Mussolini never succeeded in gaining absolute control over his party; he chose normalization, rather than radicalization.
+The problem that both faced was their radical party members, who did not want the reestablishment of the old authoritarian regimes but a “permanent revolution” that would succeed in maintaining radicalization in the fascist regimes.
+However, Mussolini never succeeded in gaining absolute control over his party; he chose normalization rather than radicalization.
 Hitler, on the other hand, personally controlled his subordinates and promoted competition between them as to who would prove the most radical.
-Fascist radicalization reached its ultimate stage in Germany and the Holocaust is an example of what that radicalization meant.
+Fascist radicalization reached its ultimate stage in Germany, and the Holocaust is an example of what that radicalization meant.
 Nazi policy on “inferiors” evolved from discrimination to expulsion and to extermination.
-Hitler’s subordinates in eastern occupied territories competed with each other in implementing the Final Solution and came up with even more extreme actions than the Nazi leadership required, which led to a chaotic situation during the wartime.
-Ironically, although, war was promoted as a mean to benefit the nation, it was war that destroyed the fascist regimes.
+Hitler’s subordinates in eastern occupied territories competed with each other in implementing the Final Solution and came up with even more extreme actions than the Nazi leadership required, which led to a chaotic situation during wartime.
+Ironically, although the war was promoted as a means to benefit the nation, it was a war that destroyed the fascist regimes.

 Munich Marienplatz during the failed Beer Hall Putsch, 9 November 1923.
-Via Wikipedia.
+Source: Wikimedia Commons

 Paxton offers a thorough guide to fascism.
-In addition to earlier fascism, he also discusses the presence of fascism inside and outside of post-war and post-1989 Europe, and argues that in all democratic countries some citizens flirt with the idea of denying established freedoms to fellow citizens and social groups.
-He also reviews the various, but mostly short-lived, fascist or proto-fascist movements and parties in the United States and what he considers the paradox of not having a fascist movement against the Civil Right movements in the 1960s.
+In addition to earlier fascism, he also discusses the presence of fascism inside and outside of post-war and post-1989 Europe and argues that in all democratic countries, some citizens flirt with the idea of denying established freedoms to fellow citizens and social groups.
+He also reviews the various, but mostly short-lived, fascist or proto-fascist movements and parties in the United States and what he considers the paradox of not having a fascist movement against the Civil Rights movements in the 1960s.

-Paxton’s study is most crucial now in an era with major setbacks in freedoms, massive xenophobia, and openly neo-fascist movements and parties gaining momentum and entering the European parliaments and governments.
-As Paxton says: “[f]ascists are close to power when conservatives begin to borrow their techniques, appeal to their ‘mobilizing passions,’ and try to co-opt the fascist following.”
+Paxton’s study is crucial now, in an era of major freedom setbacks, massive xenophobia, and openly neo-fascist movements and parties gaining momentum and entering European parliaments and governments.
+As Paxton says, “[f]ascists are close to power when conservatives begin to borrow their techniques, appeal to their ‘mobilizing passions,’ and try to co-opt the fascist following.”
 That’s important to remember.

 Recent Posts